-It is necessary to measure diversity in a transparent and respectable way and to communicate in a manner that puts the candidates at ease.
+It is necessary to measure diversity transparently and respectably and to communicate in a manner that puts the candidates at ease.
 This can be done by conducting a survey.
-The way in which that can be done is:
+How that can be done is:

 - Openly communicating the purpose of the survey- for diversity and inclusion

 - Ensuring anonymity in the survey and data collection

 - Make the survey an optional aspect of the job application- and state clearly that it would not change the status of their job application process in any way.

 Usage of careful and respectful survey language

 The different elements of the identity of your candidates that you should be careful asking in the survey should be included but not limited to: